Moustapha-HD/Azure-end-to-end-data-pipeline/README.md

 ##### Stored procedure name
 Select the one executed through the script "script2_sp_CreateSQLServerlessView_gold"

-Now, when you run the pipeline, all the data will be loaded into the SQL database in Views.
+Now, when we run the pipeline, all the data will be loaded into the SQL database in a Views.

 ![Capture d’écran 2023-09-16 à 23 43 50](https://github.com/Moustapha-HD/Azure-end-to-end-data-pipeline/assets/118195267/737132d5-ed99-4bce-a65f-e14708369042)